FlaxEngine/FlaxDocs/manual/networking/high-level.md

 ## Network Replicator

 `NetworkReplicator` is system responsible for replicating networked objects and sending/receiving RPCs.
-It supports objects network role and ownership concepts but also cotains API to spawn/despawn objects at runtime.
+It supports network role and ownership concepts for objects but also cotains API to spawn/despawn objects at runtime.

 To register object (script or actor) for network call `NetworkReplicator.AddObject` (eg. in `OnEnable` method).
 It will be automatically added to replication and will be able to invoke or execute RPCs.
 If you want to register dynamically spawned scene object (eg. player prefab) then call `NetworkReplicator.SpawnObject` (`DespawnObject` to remove it).